-If this instruction manual is not followed and power consumption is too high, or if there is a short circuit in an appliance the circuit breaker in the electronic load controller will trip.
+If this instruction manual is not followed and power consumption is too high, or if there is a short circuit in an appliance the fuse in the electronic load controller will break.
 This will stop the electric current.
-If this occurs, check for possible causes and rectify.
-Reset the switch on the circuit breaker to the 'on' position.
+It is important to replace this fuse with another of the same size (see Technical Specifications below).
+If the fuse breaks and an oversize fuse is inserted then the generator windings may be damaged in the future.
+If that happens the generator will need rewiring by an experienced motor rewinder.
 3. Voltage is 220V under zero-load conditions but falls when a load is applied.

-Either a capacitor in the control box has been damaged or excessive load has been applied.
+Excessive load has been applied.
 Reduce the load consumption to see if voltage stabilizes and if not have the control box examined by a competent electrician.

-4. Testing in the stream showed that PowerPal was capable of producing the rated output power (1000W or 2000W, depending on model).
+4. Testing in the stream showed that PowerPal was capable of producing the rated output power (4.7kW on model).
 However, after running the electrical cable to the house this output power was found to be less.

 Due to resistance from the cable, long cable runs will result in a small loss of output power.
 Power loss over a 100m cable run is approximately 10W.
-For log wire runs it is possible to install a $4.75 \sim 10 \mu f$ capacitor at the load end or otherwise to increase the cable diameter.
+For log wire runs it is possible to increase the cable diameter.